Szymon-Zackiewicz/people-detection-async-ml/README.md

 This project implements an asynchronous system for detecting people in images using a microservice-like architecture.

 ![result_image](shared/results/6eee065a-bf52-4553-8854-f23ca24cebae.jpg)

-*Example output: detected persons with bounding boxes*
+*Example output: detected people with bounding boxes*

 The system uses a REST API, RabbitMQ message queue, and multiple worker services to process images in parallel.
 Object detection is performed using the YOLO (Ultralytics) model.